Fiserv/zelle-turnkey-solutions/docs/supporting-documents/react-native.md

 expo eject
 ```

-Note: Now you will get android/ios folders in your project folder
+Note: Now you will get android/ios folders in your project folder.

 ### 6. Launch the application